DUET:

 but Figaro weaves a convincing story.

-Interrogation #2: The music returns to the slower, courtly dance mode as Antonio reveals the papers that had fallen from Cherubino.
+QUINTET: Interrogation #2: The music returns to the slower, courtly dance mode as Antonio reveals the papers that had fallen from Cherubino.

 QUINTET: